Conducting Clinical Trials

-The CIRB provides an innovative approach to human subject protection through a "facilitated review" process that can streamline local IRB reviews of adult and pediatric national multicenter cancer treatment trials.
+Provides an innovative approach to human subject protection through a "facilitated review" process that can streamline local IRB reviews of adult and pediatric national multicenter cancer treatment trials.

-This website is designed for practicing professionals to support clinical trial accrual needs.
+Website designed for practicing professionals to support clinical trial accrual needs.

 Cancer Trials Support Unit (CTSU)